kimsama/Unity-QuickSheet/README.md

 -------

 This code is distributed under the terms and conditions of the MIT license.

+Some codes are borrowed from [GDataDB](https://github.com/mausch/GDataDB) and [ExposeProperties](http://wiki.unity3d.com/index.php/Expose_properties_in_inspector).
+The license of the that follow theirs.

 Copyright (c) 2013 Kim, Hyoun Woo